NACLab/ngc-museum/exhibits/pc_discrim/README.md

 <b>Version</b>: ngclearn==1.0.beta2, ngcsimlib==0.2.beta2

-This exhibit contains an implementation of the predictive coding (PC) model proposed and studied in:
+This exhibit contains an implementation of the predictive coding (PC) model ( also known as the predictive coding network or PCN) proposed and studied in:

 Whittington, James CR, and Rafal Bogacz.
 "An approximation of the error backpropagation algorithm in a predictive coding network with local hebbian